 This is another conglomerate that manufactures a load of things ranging from laptops to mini projectors.
 They are doing business all over the world, but they give extra focus to our America as it is their biggest market.

-They have been one of the leaders of electronic design which earned them the good design award and Reddot award in 2018.
-For designing, they have acquired many other awards like the IF designing award, Taiwan excellence award, etc. And, this is a streak of winning they are carrying.
+They have been one of the leaders of electronic design which earned them the good design award and Reddot award in 2022.
+For designing, they have acquired many other awards like the IF designing award, Taiwan Excellence award, etc. And, this is a streak of winning they are carrying.

 They have excellent customer service and low prices with good quality.
 Thus, they are one of the best in projector making.